emitanaka/edibble/README.md

 - expects you to know the number of units available from the start.
   Unknown numbers will be supported in future versions.
-- edibble supports experiments that are not comparative experiments.
 - does not do enough testing so design should be diagnosed after construction (which should be done regardless of how much testing edibble implements).